carmalou/react-magic8ball/react-8ball-notes.md

 Note: Really dig the react error messages so far

 Note: I did have to stop the timer about half way through to figure out what was going on with my new component

+*** When I import the Answer component in Index.js, the app stops compiling.
+Error: "'App' is not defined  no-undef"